diego-fischer/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+   A function bundled with its lexical scope.
+In simple words: it is the combination of a function and the variables surrounding it, which can be accessible by the function.

-2. Study the following code, then answer the questions below.
+1. Study the following code, then answer the questions below.

 ```js
 function personalDice(name) {